Joy-it-code/my-gitops-repo/README.md

+# ArgoCD GitOps Project

-# Overview
+## Overview

-This project is designed as a hands-on learning and reference guide for developers and DevOps engineers exploring GitOps workflows with ArgoCD.
+GitOps is a modern approach to Continuous Deployment (CD) where Git serves as the **single source of truth** for both application and infrastructure definitions.

-In this repo, I will:
+In this project:

-- Learn how to set up multiple Kubernetes clusters (management + application).

-- Deploy and manage multiple microservices through ArgoCD.

-- Integrate CI/CD pipelines via GitHub Actions for automated image builds and manifest updates.

-- Securely manage secrets using Bitnami Sealed Secrets.
+- I used **Kind** to create two local Kubernetes clusters:
+  - A **Management Cluster** hosting ArgoCD.
+  - An **Application Cluster** hosting the deployed microservices.
+- I used **ArgoCD** to automatically synchronize deployments from a Git repository.
+- I containerized and deploy two sample microservices (e.g., `service-1` and `service-2`) built with Node.js.

 ## Architecture Overview